 Many borrowers, like small businesses, can qualify for a loan that is backed in part by the government’s Small Business Administration.
 This in teurn means better loan terms and a higher rate of success for loan applications.
 Some internet loan marketplaces like LendingTree and Lendio also offer SBA-assisted loans, but for the most part this is a feature of traditional banks.

-If you can meet the requirements and have the time and patience needed, a traditional bank loan can present you with better conditions that are easier on the pocketbook.
-We don’t live in a perfect world though, and if your credit is a bit less than perfect or you don’t have collateral or you just don’t feel like jumping through all the hoops, then an online lender can be an easy and beneficial route to get you some financial assistance.
+If you can meet the requirements and have the time and patience needed, a traditional bank loan can present you with better conditions.
+If your credit is less than perfect or you don’t have collateral or you just want an easier process, then an online lender can be an easy and beneficial route to get you some financial assistance.